syw1016/databootcamp/SocialAnalytics/README.md

 ### Analysis
 #### Note: below analysis is based on the data collected at the time the script was run
 * Most Tweets have neutral sentiment score
+* CBS has the highest score tweet polarity score and scatter graph shows that many of tweets published by CBS has score above 0
 * Only New York Times has negative overall tweet polarity score, and others have positive overall tweet polarity but close to neutral